kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Cease support for os-mini as a lot of features just wont work...
 Perhaps do defines????
-* TODO Can't use EXEC in code so need another way to trigger stack eval.
-Make EXEC to take a count of strings?
-* TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
-EXEC is OK but STKEXEC not working?
-Stack appears messed up.
-Where is it going wrong?
 * TODO With the float code being so big need to do some opt via http://z80-heaven.wikidot.com/optimization
 * TODO Alt T is duplicated }.
 Free to reuse
 * TODO Alt H is duplicated |.
 Free to reuse